JoseAndresBaca/portfolio/README.md

 # Data Scientist
 ### Technical Skills: R Studio, Python

+Self-taught, passionate about finance and analytics, I am seeking a dynamic environment to apply and expand my skills.
+I aspire to collaborate in multidisciplinary teams, face challenges, and provide innovative solutions in strategic decisions.
+Committed to growth and excellence.

 ## Education

 #### B.S.
 Finance with Specialization in Corporate Financing through Investment Banking @ Tecnológico de Monterrey, Querétaro.
 2019 - 2023